READING FLUENCY WITH VOCAROO

 - Visually impaired students may benefit from utilizing the accessibility options on a browser to increase font size, contrast, etc.

-- See Accommodations Page and charts on the 21things4students.net site in the Teacher Resources
+- See the Accommodations Page and Charts on the 21things4students website in the Teacher Resources

 Directions for this activity: